When I became a mother at the age of 17, I could have never predicted the effect the birth of my daughter would have on my own personal growth.

 There was no “spontaneous awakening”, when one day all of my problems ceased to exist.
 Instead, I battled (and still battle) my demons little by little, day after day, like throwing a pebble at glass until it cracks.

 This is where the practice of personal growth and evolution comes into play.
-We need to remain loyal students of life…for it is life that wants us to grow.
+We need to remain loyal students of life…because it’s life that wants us to grow.
 We can and need to grow both mentally and spiritually.
 Both are necessary, and one can’t fully happen without the other.

 Today, I feel fulfilled and at peace in my life.
-I’m still doing my soul work, but I feel so incredibly lucky to bear witness to 3 young souls, as they move through this world.
+I’m still doing my soul work, but I feel so incredibly lucky to bear witness to 3 young souls (the oldest in college!), as they move through this world.
 I feel an immense amount of compassion towards other mothers, especially mothers who are struggling emotionally.

 Soul Work For Moms was born out of my pain, and is dedicated to the healing of mothers everywhere.